samanthaandrews/samanthaandrews/README.md

 I am currently working at Descartes Labs as a product designer and software engineer.
 I am one of two designers/developers working on web applications that allow data scientists to efficiently access, manage, and analyze satellite imagery and vector datasets.

-In my free time, I enjoy bird watching, writing, making zine, and teaching design and code to people of all ages, but mostly middle school girls.
+In my free time, I enjoy bird watching, writing, making art and zines, and teaching computer programming to designers at [Designers Who Code](https://designerswhocode.club/)

 <!--
 **samanthaandrews/samanthaandrews** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.